Town-of-Impostors/TownOfImpostors/README.md

 + **% Detective Chance:** Chance of a Detective being added to the role selection pool
 + **# Max Detective Count:** The maximum number of Detectives that can be added to the role selection pool
++ **Enable Body Scan Ability:** Toggles body scan ability for Detective
++ **Body Scan Cooldown:** Body scan ability cooldown
++ **Body Scan Radius:** Body scan radius
 + **Footprint Duration:** How long the footprints will last in seconds
 + **Anonymous Footprints:** Whether the footprints should be anonymous or not
 + **Extra Information On Report:** If Detective reports a body, they will get an additional "Body Report" via messages (which only they can see).
-Shows how long the player has been dead for, as well as whether the body has been moved or not
+Shows how long the player has been dead for, as well as whether the body has been moved or not.
+Also shows whether the body was poisoned.
 + **Killers Leave Bloody Prints:** Killers _(includes both Sheriffs & Impostors)_ will leave bloody footprints after a kill
 + **Bloody Prints Duration:** Duration for how long Killers should have bloody footprints
 + **Disguised Footprints:** Toggles whether Impostors leave behind disguised footprints if they are disguised